INTERCHANGEABILITY – DESIGNATION MATTERS

 An interchangeable product is a biosimilar for which the sponsor has demonstrated that the biosimilar can be expected to produce the same clinical result as the reference product in any given patient.1

-Also, for an interchangeable product administered to a patient more than once, the sponsor has also demonstrated that the risk in terms of safety and diminished efficacy of switching between use of the interchangeable product and a reference product will not be greater than the risk of using the reference product without such switching.1
+For an interchangeable product administered to a patient more than once, the sponsor has also demonstrated that the risk in terms of safety and diminished efficacy of switching between the interchangeable product and a reference product will not be greater than the risk of using the reference product without such switching.1

 What does it take for a biosimilar to be designated interchangeable?